mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 13.0.1

+- *FIXED:* Updated distribution algorithm for `--concurrencytype` of `Server` and `MaxPerServer` when number of Batch nodes is very close to the number of SQL Server targets.
+Was yielding less than the number of nodes.

 ### Version 13.0.0

 - *ADDED:* New option to leverage Azure Service Bus Topic as a database target source.
 See the [Azure Batch](azure_batch.md) docs for more detail